-Here are some suggested best practices.
+Here are some the recommended best practices.

-Differences between Team Building and Team Development
+First, Understand the Differences between Team Building and Team Development

 The term ‘team building’ has become more prominent in recent years as organizations want to promote a happy environment.
 It’s mostly associated with bonding together and improving how everyone gets along.
 In most of the cases, it’s simply about getting away from the office to enjoy time together.